 Conducted by the National Partnership for Women & Families, it surveyed 2,500 women who gave birth to a single child in a California hospital in 2016.
 The survey found that 4 in 10 California women reported that a health professional pressured them to induce labor by using medication or other methods.
 It noted that of those women who were pressured to go into labor, three-quarters of them ended up having the procedure done.

 The survey also found that black women experienced even more mistreatment than other California mothers.
 While black mothers only give birth to less than six percent of babies born in California, they experience significant disparities in treatment compared to white mothers.
 The survey reported that 42 percent of black mothers had C-sections, compared to 29 percent of their white ones.
 Black mothers also struggle with prenatal and postpartum mental health issues at a higher rate than white mothers.
 Thirty percent of black women reported prenatal anxiety, compared to 20 percent of white women.
-It also noted that a vaginal birth after C-section occurred in 16 percent of black women compared to 8 percent for white women.
-These statistics indicate that black women do not receive adequate care, and are induced into giving birth more often than white women.
+It also noted that vaginal births after C-section occurred in 16 percent of black women compared to 8 percent for white women.
+These statistics indicate that black women do not receive adequate care and are induced into giving birth more often than white women.

 Disparities between black and white mothers